GPs and practice nurses aren’t getting enough mental health training

 Data obtained by the mental health charity shows that in England, on average, less than half (46%) of trainee GPs undertook a training placement in a mental health setting.

 Furthermore, the only mental health-related option offered to trainee GPs was in psychiatry, which is based in hospitals and secondary care-focussed.

 Once qualified, GPs are required to undertake ongoing training in order to continue to practice, but, at the moment, none of the hours they spend on Continued Professional Development (CPD) need to have a mental-health component.
 This is despite an estimated one in three GP appointments being related to mental health.

 Practice nurses are being let down too.
-More than four in five (82 per cent) practice nurses said they feel ill-equipped to deal with aspects of mental health for which they’re responsible.
-More than two in five (42 per cent) said they’d had no mental health training at all.
+More than four in five (82%) practice nurses said they feel ill-equipped to deal with aspects of mental health for which they’re responsible.
+More than two in five (42%) said they’d had no mental health training at all.

-The vast majority of people with mental health problems who do get treatment are seen within primary care – 81 per cent of people first come into contact with mental health services via their GP, with 90 per cent of people receiving treatment and care for their mental health problem solely in primary care settings.
+The vast majority of people with mental health problems who do get treatment are seen within primary care – 81% of people first come into contact with mental health services via their GP, with 90% of people receiving treatment and care for their mental health problem solely in primary care settings.

 Given how big a role primary care staff play for people with mental health problems, Mind’s report ‘Better equipped, better care: Improving mental health training for GPs and practice nurses’ calls on the Government to ensure all GPs and practice nurses receive structured mental health training that is comprehensive, relevant and supports their ongoing development.

 “For most of us, our local GP practice is the first place we go when we’re unwell – whether it’s related to our physical or mental health.
 GPs and practice nurses have an incredibly difficult job to do, under enormous pressure and demands.